-Significant areas requiring the use of management judgements, estimates and assumptions include:
+Material areas requiring the use of management judgements, estimates and assumptions include:

-- Judgment is used in determining whether an acquisition is a business combination or an asset acquisition. - The determination of the useful life of the intangible assets. - The assessment of whether certain factors (both internal and external) would be considered an indicator of impairment and whether impairment testing is required on the intangible assets. - The determination that the Company will continue as a going concern for the next year.
+- The determination of the useful life of the intangible assets. - The assessment of whether certain factors (both internal and external) would be considered an indicator of impairment and whether impairment testing is required on the intangible assets. - The determination that the Company will continue as a going concern for the next year.

-Notes to the Condensed Consolidated Interim Financial Statements For the Six Month Period Ended August 31, 2023 (Expressed in Canadian Dollars except as otherwise stated)
+Notes to the Condensed Consolidated Interim Financial Statements For the Three Month Period Ended May 31, 2024 (Expressed in Canadian Dollars except as otherwise stated)

-(a) Significant accounting judgments, estimates and assumptions (Continued)
+(a) Critical accounting judgments, estimates and assumptions (Continued)